Pattern Rigidity and the Hilbert-Smith Conjecture: Preliminaries

-The last statement follows from the first by standard arguments \cite{martin-hs}.
 As in \cite{martin-hs}, there is no assumption on the uniformity of the quasiconformal maps in $Z_{(p)}$.
 The analogue of Theorem \ref{hs} is {\it false} for purely topological actions \cite{raymond-williams} on homology manifolds.
-Hence the quasiconformality assumption is crucial here.
-The statement that a topological manifold does not admit an effective topological $Z_{(p)}$ action is the famous Hilbert-Smith conjecture (but does not imply Theorem \ref{hs}).
+Hence the quasi-isometry assumption is crucial here.
+The statement that a topological manifold does not admit an effective topological $Z_{(p)}$ action is the famous Hilbert-Smith conjecture (but does not imply Corollary \ref{hscor}).

-Theorem \ref{hs} will be a crucial ingredient in our approach to pattern rigidity.
-Another property we shall be investigating in some detail is the notion of `topological infinite divisibility'.
+Corollary \ref{hscor} will be a crucial ingredient in our approach to pattern rigidity.
+Another property we shall be investigating in some detail is the notion of `topological infinite divisibility' (see section \ref{infdivs} for definitions).
 The notion we introduce is somewhat weaker than related existing notions in the literature.
 In this generality, we prove

 {\bf Propositions \ref{td} and \ref{pt} } Let $G$ be a hyperbolic group and $H$ an infinite quasiconvex subgroup of infinite index in $G$.
 Then \\ a) any group of pattern-preserving quasi-isometries is totally disconnected and contains no topologically infinitely divisible elements. \\ b) If $G$ is a Poincare duality group, the group $QI(G)$ of quasi-isometries cannot contain arbitrarily small torsion elements.